Evan-Kim2028/unipool/README.md

 ## Getting Started

 The idea here is simple, create an experimental AMM with more features at a lower gas cost.
 In my opinion, the largest barrier-to-entry for emerging AMMs is liquidity, or lack thereof.
-Offering a competitive rate can prove to be a formidable task when existing markets already have significantly more liquidity.
 Due to the nature of constant product market makers, the less liquidity pools have the more slippage their users incur while trading.
 However, what if we could imitate deeper pools, without the underlying liquidity?